 The overall progressivity of taxes - when wage and business earners are considered together - is markedly lower.
 The tax shares of 1st through 5th deciles are only negligibly lower than their income shares, and the tax shares of 8th and 9th deciles are only negligibly higher than their income shares.
-Strikingly, the tax share of the top decile is exactly equal to its income share (26.7 percent, respectively).
-The ratio of the
+Strikingly, the tax share of the top decile is exactly equal to its income share (26.7 percent).